It’s an exciting Saturday to talk about the health benefits of bay leaf.

 Here is my list of the health benefits of bay leaf.
 I went ahead and collected most of the important ones.

-Certain compounds in bay leaves are able to help relieve digestive disorders like constipation, irritable bowel syndrome, and upset stomachs.
+Certain compounds in bay leaves can help relieve digestive disorders like constipation, irritable bowel syndrome, and upset stomachs.

 It also contains unique enzymes that can efficiently digest complex proteins thus making it easier for your body to absorb them.